-Professional and consulting fees for the nine-month ended May 31, 2014, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The \$307,306 decrease from the previous period was due to a decline in consulting and professional fees, as well as the restatement of certain expenses previously included in business development expenses.
+Professional and consulting fees for the year ended August 31, 2014, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The \$336,633 decrease from the previous year was due to a decline in consulting and professional fees.